-In Windows, the SAP Transform Engine requires .NET Framework version 4.5 or higher to be installed on the system.
+In Windows, the SAP Transform Engine requires .NET Framework version 4.5 or higher to be installed in the system.

 SAP Transform Engine on Linux

-In Linux, the SAP Transform Engine requires Mono version 4.4 or higher to be installed on the system.
+In Linux, the SAP Transform Engine requires Mono version 4.4 or higher to be installed in the system.
 Mono is an open source implementation of Microsoft's .NET Framework.